Charles Birch

+He held fellowship of the American Association for the Advancement of Science, Australian Academy of Science, the Ecological Society of America, the British Ecological Society (the oldest Learned Society for ecologists in the world); and membership of the Club of Rome and the World Council of Churches.

+Birch authored or co-authored some 18 books, 60 scientific articles; and some 85 articles related to issues of philosophy and religion.

 Early life

 Birch was born in Melbourne on 8 February 1918, the son of Harry Birch, a New Zealand-born bank manager with the ES&A Bank, and his Irish-born wife, Nora.
 He had a twin brother, Sidney, and an older brother, Hugh.
 Birch attended Scotch College, Melbourne, and focused on agriculture at university in Melbourne.

 Birch was educated at University of Melbourne, receiving a Bachelor of Agricultural Science in 1939.
 His first job was in the entomology department at the Waite Agricultural Research Institute at the University of Adelaide, where he earned a Doctorate of Science in 1941.

+During his early time at university Birch became involved with the Student Christian Movement, and later often commented about its significant influence on his life.

 Career

-During his six years of entomological research with his then-supervisor, Herbert Andrewartha, with whom he forged a close relationship, Birch demonstrated that external processes, driven by weather and other types of disturbance, were vastly important in controlling the numbers and distribution of animals.
+During his six years of research at the University of Adelaide under supervisor, Herbert Andrewartha, with whom he forged a close relationship (and in 1988 shared the Eminent Ecologist Award, Ecological Society of America), Birch demonstrated that external processes, driven by weather and other types of disturbance, were vastly important in controlling the numbers and distribution of animals.
 This radical challenge to the prevailing views, namely that populations were self-regulating based on competition for limited resources, became one of Birch's major and enduring contributions to the science of ecology.

 In 1948, Birch became a senior lecturer in the Department of Zoology at the University of Sydney.
-Birch was later promoted to Reader in Zoology in 1954, and then the Challis Chair of Biology, which he held for 25 years from 1960 to 1984.
+In 1954 he was promoted to reader in zoology; and that same year was awarded a Fulbright fellow, Colombia University, New York.
+In 1954 he became visiting professor of zoology, University of Sao Paulo, Brazil.
+In 1960 he was awarded the Challis Chair of Biology at the University of Sydney, which he held for 25 years until 1984.

-Views
+From the early 1950s, Birch appeared increasingly in the media, warning of ecological problems, including overpopulation and pollution.
+In 1974 he coined the phrase "the ecological sustainable society" and arguably the word "sustainability" became the everyday term it is due to him, in part through his widely read 1975 book Confronting the Future.

+During the Vietnam War, Birch was a prominent conscientious objector, so much so that Australia's spy agency ASIO held a file on him.

+Birch held close contacts with some of the leading thinkers of the 20th century such as Reinhold Niebuhr, Paul Tillich and Carl von Weizsächer.

+He also interacted with many of the world's leading thinkers in population and genetics, including Paul Ehrlich, and was prominent in the Zero Population Growth movement.